-The whitewater boating take-out site at Ward's Ferry Bridge consists of a vault toilet, unimproved trails to the river, and undeveloped parking areas.
+The whitewater boating take-out site at Ward's Ferry Bridge consists of a vault toilet, unimproved trails to the river, and user-defined parking along the shoulders of the County Road undeveloped parking areas.
 The vault toilet was found in good condition and the parking areas along the road were found to be in fair condition.
 The site received a high use impact rating due to the observed presence of graffiti, general litter, and toilet paper litter.